GFDRR/CCDR-tools/_sources/docs/climate-risk.md

 ---
 Recommended CCDR Global Scenarios and characteristics for adaptation and development planning.
 ```
-- **SSP1-1.9 / RCP2.6:** emissions peak between 2040 and 2060, declining by 2100.
-This results in warming of 3-3.5 °C by 2100.
+- **SSP1-2.6 (low emissions):** strong mitigation scenario where emissions peak before 2030 and decline rapidly.
+Projected global mean warming of **~1.8 °C** above pre-industrial levels by 2100 (likely range 1.3–2.4 °C, IPCC AR6).
-- **SSP2-4.5 / RCP4.5:** emissions continue to increase through the end of the century, with resulting warming of 3.8-4.2 °C by 2100.
+- **SSP2-4.5 (intermediate):** moderate mitigation with emissions stabilizing around current levels then declining after mid-century.
+Projected warming of **~2.7 °C** by 2100 (likely range 2.1–3.5 °C, IPCC AR6).
-- **SSP3-7.0 / RCP8.5:** models describe a large emission variability for this scenario.
-Warming is estimated at 3.9-4.6 °C by 2100.
+- **SSP5-8.5 (high emissions):** fossil fuel-intensive development with no significant mitigation; emissions continue rising through 2050.
+Projected warming of **~4.4 °C** by 2100 (likely range 3.3–5.7 °C, IPCC AR6).

 ## Data sources
-The climate indices are primarily sourced from the [**Cimate Change Knowledge Portal**](https://climateknowledgeportal.worldbank.org) by the World Bank, which provides a large selection of climate indices for both trends and extremes, accessible via raster download or API.
+The climate indices are primarily sourced from the [**Climate Change Knowledge Portal**](https://climateknowledgeportal.worldbank.org) by the World Bank, which provides a large selection of climate indices for both trends and extremes, accessible via raster download or API.
 Additional indices could also be obtained from external sources.

 | **Name** | **Developer** | **Description** | **Data format** |